 You can buy car insurance in a variety of ways.
-You can contact the insurance company directly, buy coverage online, work with an insurance agent who only represents one insurance company or find an insurance brokers or independent agents who deal with several insurance companies.
+You can contact the insurance company directly, buy coverage online, work with an insurance agent who only represents one insurance company or find an insurance broker or independent agent who deals with several insurance companies.

-Which avenue is best for you depends on your experience with auto insurance, the agents and brokers in your area and which car insurance companies interest you.
+Which avenue is best depends on your experience with auto insurance, the agents and brokers in your area and which car insurance companies interest you,

 Let’s talk more about car insurance brokers and the positives and negatives of going that route.